marb61a/Course-Notes/Testing/Learn Software Testing from Industry Experts.md

   -
   - What is your understanding of quality
     - This is often asked at interviews or when people start at a new organisation
     - Quality means different things to different people
+      - Testers will have different biews on what quality is when compared to customers
+      - Different views of quality may cause some project risks
     - A personal understanding of quality guides and informs important life decisions
+    - A software tester will be asked to learn and share insights about services and technologies
+    - Sometimes an understanding of quality can be shown by describing its absence
+    - If attending an interview look up what the mission statement is on quality
+      - Sometimes there are questions that will be tricky and may end up being traps on how you understand quality
+        - One example is whether quality is subjective or objective
+          - This may end up being difficult as it will depend on what is being talked about and how this particular subject would be assessed for quality
+        - How can quality be measured
+          - This is also difficult, attributes of systems can be measured but again how quality is defined will inform this answer
+        - How can quality be assured
+          - Processes can be looked at and adapted to ensure that issues do not reoccur
   -

 Understanding Quality with the Example of a Big Telco Company -
-  -
+  - Individual organisation case study on quality
+  - There are some common factors that will cover all individual companies
+    - Context, Quality Definition, Formal Standards, Concerns, References

 Understanding Quality with the Example of a Virtual Meeting Software -
-  -
+  - Individual organisation case study on quality

 Understanding Quality with the Example of a University Internal App -
-  -
+  - Individual organisation case study on quality

 Conclusion: Understanding of Quality
   -